rhythmconswiki/rhythmconswiki.github.io/commercial/dj-dao/faucetwo.md

 Try holding Start, BT-A, BT-B, BT-C, BT-D, FX-L, and FX-R for 10 seconds.
 This will swap between encoder and potentiometer mode.

+## How are the buttons wired to the board?

+Start goes to 1, BT-A through BT-D are 2-5, and FX-L and FX-R are 6-7.

 ## Mode 2 and HID Mode Issues

 It is reported that Mode 2 and HID mode do not work with USB 2.0 ports and require a USB 3.0 port.